toshikiochiai/NPVAE/README.md

 * --smiles_path, `SMILES_PATH`: Please specify the path of your SMILES data.
 * --save_path, `SAVE_PATH`:Please specify the path to save your obtained data. **Before running this program, please make a new folder named `input_data` under this path.
 Then, under `input_data`, please make a new folder named `weights`.**
 #### 1.2.
 Train
+\* Skip this process if you use the pre-trained parameters. \
 The training uses multiple GPUs for acceleration. please make sure your GPUs are available.
 ```
 python train.py --smiles_path ./smiles_data/hoge.txt --prepared_path ./save_data --save_path ./param_data